redhat-openstack/ansible-nfv/roles/post_install/openstack_tasks/README.md

       In case networks should be created under specific tenant add cloud_name for resource.
       Please refer config_example.yml
 * Upload images and set image properties
-    * Upload provided images to the glance store of the overcloud.
+    * Upload provided images to glance stores.
 Properties can set if required.
 * Aggregate groups
     * Creates aggregation groups with defined hosts and metadata.
       **NOTE** - a must configuration is required: enable "AggregateInstanceExtraSpecsFilter"